Picture this:

 The incremental budget model is straightforward.

-Begin with your previous budget lines and adjust them by incremental amounts (up or down) based on your performance.
+Begin with your previous period budget lines and adjust them by incremental amounts (up or down) based on your performance.

 It’s an easy way to quickly create a plan for the year.

-What are the benefits of incremental budgeting?
+What are the advantages of incremental budgeting?

 Established businesses with predictable spending (who want more of the same in future periods) choose incremental budgeting for its simplicity and ease of use.
 Incremental budgeting pros include: